Carlabuonomo/DataVizProject/questions.md

 > What is the relationship between success rate (made) and time remaining, distinguishing between players who have already achieved a double-double (double digit in points and rebounds) in the game?

 **Graph**
-Online graph with separate curves for players with and without a double-double, as a function of time remaining.
+Line graph with separate curves for players with and without a double-double, as a function of time remaining.
 **Associated variables**
 time_remaining, made, player, double-double